statopt/static-optimizer-wp/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Updated code so it doesn't run if there's a server side StatOpt optimization solution

 = 1.0.5 =
 * added optimization support for svg images
 * the CSS relative paths should have been resolved.